t4ol1n/tif/examples/spring-security/README.txt

 CXF JAX-WS and JAX-RS endpoints.

 The example consists of a JaxWsClient that calls a service using SOAP/HTTP + basic auth and a RestClient that calls a service using http + basic auth.
-The clients do not use spring security.
+The clients do not use Spring security.

 The server part runs in a servlet container or in OSGi.
 Spring security is configured to require basic auth for all requests.
 The credentials are hardcoded for this simple example.
 A camel